ponchama/docs/docs/dvl/dvl-protocol.md

 The serial communication format is 115200 8-N-1 (no hardware flow control).

-Packets sent to and received from the DVL start with a `w` and end with end with LF or CR+LF.
+Packets sent to and received from the DVL start with a `w` and end with LF or CR+LF.
 The packet format is:

 | Start byte | Direction        | Command  | Options (0 to many)  | Checksum | End byte       |
 |------------|------------------|----------|----------------------|----------|----------------|